front-end-foundations/4-flex-menu/readme.md

 }
 ```

-Note the margin left auto setting for the actions section:
+Note the `margin-left: auto` setting for the actions section:

 ```css
 .account-actions {